Best Fix To A Facebook Ad Account Disabled For Unusual Activity (2025)

 Wrapping Up

 While getting a Facebook ad account disabled for unusual activity can be unpleasant, it’s a way to protect your personal and card information.
-Follow my guide to contact Facebook chat support or request a review with a persuasive explanation and strong proof.
-Remember to secure your ad account and treat it with care to avoid future bans.
+Follow our guide to contact Facebook chat support or request a review with a persuasive explanation and strong proof.
+Remember to secure your ad account and treat it with care to avoid future bans!

 Was this helpful?